-Hailed as a “seriously talented composer” by the Denver Post, Nathan Hall’s works have been called “fearless” in their multifaceted expressions of the composer’s personal and musical identity.
+Hailed as a “seriously talented composer” by the Denver Post, Nathan Hall’s works have been deemed “fearless” in their multifaceted expressions of the composer’s personal and musical identity.
 Nathan uses music as an artistic medium to explore a variety of fields including science, nature, the fine arts, history, and sexuality.
 There is an element of humanity present in all of Nathan’s works, from his traditional classical pieces for chamber ensembles to experimental electronic pieces, sound sculptures, and multimedia projects.

 Many of Nathan’s works are based on his travels, mapping out a geography of his experiences while taking the listener on their own personal journey.
-Hall’s site-specific performances are often inspired by the performers and locations for which they are commissioned, and have a diary-like quality where that particular piece of music could have only been made in that place, at that time.
+Hall’s site-specific performances are often inspired by the performers and locations for which they are commissioned.
 Other works are inspired by the composer’s sexuality and experiences as a gay man, creating a special intimacy between performer, place, and audience.